thisdot/starter.dev/starters/express-apollo-prisma/README.md

 RabbitMQ is an open-source message broker that allows multiple applications to communicate with each other through queues.
 It's a powerful tool for handling tasks asynchronously and distributing workloads across multiple machines.

-Here's how it works: When an application sends a message to RabbitMQ, it is added to a queue.
-A consumer application can then retrieve messages from the queue and process them.
-This decouples the producer and consumer applications, allowing them to operate independently and at their own pace.

 RabbitMQ offers several benefits, such as:

 1. Scalability: RabbitMQ can handle large volumes of messages and distribute workloads across multiple machines.